aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 "num_workers": 1}
 ```

-#### Q: What if I want to create different buckets other than the one provided for storing problems in?
+#### What if I want to create different buckets other than the one provided for storing problems in?

 In case you wish to create a different bucket, here is a command to create a bucket named `comp23-satcomp-examples`: